NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/ecocomDP/01_ecocomDP_workflow_with_NEON_and_CyVerse/01_ecocomDP_workflow_with_NEON_and_CyVerse.md

     NEON_TOKEN=PASTE YOUR TOKEN HERE

-3. Go to "File -> Save As" and then navigate to "work > home > YOUR CYVERSE USERNAME" and save your .Renviron file in your personal storage space.
+3. Save the .Renviron file using a path that makes sense for your workflow using "File -> Save As".
+For example, on the VICE platform you can use the filepath "work > home > YOUR CYVERSE USERNAME" and save your .Renviron file in your personal storage space, which should persist as long as you have an active account.
+Other platforms may allow you to mount personal storage volumes where you can securely store tokens.

-4. Read your .Renviron variables to your R session:
+4. Read your .Renviron variables into your R session:

+    # e.g., this would be the path on the VICE platform

     readRenviron("../rstudio/work/home/YOUR CYVERSE USERNAME/.Renviron")

-You should be able to use the above line in any R script running on an RStudio instance on the VICE platform to load your environmental variables.
+You should be able to use the above line in any R script running on an RStudio instance on the VICE platform to load your environmental variables because you wrote the .Renviron file to your persistent storage space on the VICE platform.
+This approach can be adapted to work on other interactive cloud platforms if they are set up similarly.

 </div>